WQD | DW Capacity Development

 Capacity Development

-• Are able to meet current and future drinking water demand while protecting public health and the environment
+- Are able to meet current and future drinking water demands while protecting public health and the environment

-New water systems1 are required to demonstrate technical, managerial and financial capacity prior to beginning operations.
+All new community, and nontransient-noncommunity public water systems created on or after Oct.
+1, 1999, are required to demonstrate technical, managerial and financial capacity prior to beginning operations.

 What Is Capacity?